 Please use the relevant section on the order form of the product page to calculate the costs and order accordingly.

 If making a CD recordings of individual songs, please email firstname.lastname@example.org for current prices.

 9- Schools Printed Music Licence (SPML)

-From April 2013 schools can take advantage of a new licence that covers the copying of printed sheet music, which includes the lyrics and text between musical numbers, (script/dialogue/narration).
-This includes photocopying, scanning, score writing programmes and posting on a school VLE/Intranet/SLP.
-The SPML is being offered to schools exclusively by CLA who will act as sole agents.
+The SPML came into existence in April 2013, and allows limited copying from our musicals, cantatas and songbooks including the printing/copying of sheet music, which includes the lyrics and text between musical numbers, (script/dialogue/narration).
+It also includes photocopying, scanning, score writing programmes and posting on a school VLE/Intranet/SLP.
 The SPML is available to state maintained and independent schools in England, Wales Scotland and Northern Ireland with students up to the age of 18, with the exception of 6th form colleges and language schools.
 General information HERE.
-Detailed information HERE.

 Frequently asked questions

 Do we have to pay a licence fee to perform a Starshine musical or cantata if we have a PRS and/or CCLI licence?

 Yes.
 'Block' licences which your school/group/LEA may have do not cover performances of musicals or cantatas or the songs within them, licences for which are only available from publishers.
 Performing Starshine musicals and cantatas (including the songs within them) without permission from Starshine Music is illegal.